 Select “Add to Bag,” then “Checkout” and “Place Order.”
 Then you will be able to activate the course by selecting “Activate” under your Order Details.
 The course is free.

 If you do not have time to complete the course during your visit, don’t worry; it will remember where you left off and you can pick right back up there when you return.
-Depending on your knowledge and skillset, the SafeSport training will take from 90 to 120 minutes to complete; the USTA Jr. Team Tennis SafeSport course will take from 30 – 35 minutes to complete.
+Depending on your knowledge and skillset, the SafeSport training will take from 90 to 120 minutes to complete; the USTA Jr. Team Tennis and Officials SafeSport course will take from 30 – 35 minutes to complete.

 Please note that the following web browsers and devices are supported.
 If your computer is not running one of these browsers, you will be prompted to update your browser accordingly.